ionos-deploy-now/documentation/content/docs/from-cmd-line.md

 # From command line

-How to start your first project with Deploy Now if you don't have any specific project in mind, but you like to evaluate new things?
-The following guide provide you with some ideas how to start from scratch.
+You don't have a specific project at hand but want to start from scratch?
+Below you can find instruction how to set up projects with popular frameworks starting from the command line.

+*Not what you are looking for?
+[Start from a sample](/docs/from-sample/) or [deploy an existing repository](/docs/from-repo/).*

 ## Plain html site